mlibrary/about-amherst/src/content/books/myers-the-border-of-lights-reader-bearing-witness-to-genocide-in-the-dominican-republic.md

   The Border of Lights Reader: Bearing Witness to Genocide in the Dominican Republic
 authorLastname: Myers
-author: Edited by Megan Jeannette Myers and Edward Paulino
+author: Edited by Megan Jeanette Myers and Edward Paulino
 cover: assets/9781943208265.jpg
 description: >-
   A multimodal, multi-vocal space for activists, artists, scholars, and others